 The hotel I'm staying at is the Hotel Colmera which is right in the centre of Dili.
 It costs US$35 per night and comes with a queen size bed, air conditioning free Wi-Fi, free laundry service and separate bath room.

 I wanted to achieve a number of things today.

 1- Ensure the container my bike was packed in was on the ship that it was supposed to be.

 3- Rent a scooter to get around Dili.

-I archived non of these things.
+I achieved none of these things.
 I did get to the Indonesian Embassy and was told to come back tomorrow at 6am.
-They wont let me in with shorts and as I have no long trousers with me I'm going to have to cover them with something.
+They won't let me in with shorts and as I have no long trousers with me, I'm going to have to cover them with something.
 I'm going to look like the Michelin man when I turn up to the Embassy with towels taped around my legs.